English is a key skill and is a focus of great importance for us at Withernsea Primary School.

-As well as being incorporated into all areas of learning, specific skills are taught in daily Literacy lessons from Year 1 to Year 6.
+As well as being incorporated into all areas of learning, specific skills are taught in daily English lessons from Year 1 to Year 6.
 These lessons are based on the Primary Framework and focus on narrative, poetry and non-fiction for each Year group.
-In the Foundation Stage opportunities for Literacy are incorporated into the child’s day according to the principles of the Early Years Foundation Stage.
+In the Foundation Stage opportunities for English are incorporated into the child’s day according to the principles of the Early Years Foundation Stage.

 We have pupil target booklets to focus on developing writing which are part of our website.
 In addition our school has embraced the Every Child a Writer (ECAW) initiative, with a particular focus on this in Years 3 and 4.